 Umar Hameed 31:00

 You were kind of like feel talking to customers?
 Like, is there optimism in Hey, the market business is getting stronger?
-Or is it pessimism or is just business as usual?
+Or is there pessimism or is just business as usual?

 Mike Shelah 31:09